 For the first time, Loyola University Chicago will offer enrollment in online courses to JD students in summer 2014.
-The Beazley Institute for Health Law and Policy pleased to offer JD students from any law school in the country the opportunity to enroll in its cutting edge, online health law courses this summer.
+The Beazley Institute for Health Law and Policy is pleased to offer JD students from any law school in the country the opportunity to enroll in its online health law courses this summer.
 This first-ever Online Summer Session allows students access to a cutting-edge health law curriculum developed in conjunction with a committee of leading health lawyers, industry professionals, and national experts.
 Loyola will offer enrollment in six online courses, all taught by experienced practitioner faculty.
 For more details, visit our website.

 Seventh Annual Symposium